• Skip to main content

 Can you make this side dish ahead?

-You can make this casserole up to 24 hours in advance.
-Mix it up, place it in the baking dish, cover it tightly and store it in the refrigerator.
+Yes, like my Corn Dip with Cream Cheese, you can make this casserole up to 24 hours in advance.
+Mix it up, place it in the baking dish, cover it tightly, and store it in the refrigerator.

 When you are ready to bake it, remove it from the refrigerator about 30 minutes before you put it in the oven to allow it to come to room temperature.
 Bake as directed and top with crumbled bacon.